b-geo/DEC-P1/afl_games/readme.md

 - when to pass round number, year - get current round?
 - if loading multiple csv should they be a connector?
 - is there another folder format that is as good?
+- when to pass in year and round ?
+- incremental extract do i need to hold most recent value?